pexip/pexip-swift-sdk/Documentation/Usage.md

 // 2.
 Create a conference alias (force unwrapping is for example only) let alias = ConferenceAlias(uri: "conference@example.com")!

 // 3.
-Resolves the address of a Conferencing Node for the provided host let nodes = try await nodeResolver.resolveNodes(for: alias.host)
+Resolve the address of a Conferencing Node for the provided host let nodes = try await nodeResolver.resolveNodes(for: alias.host)

 // 4.
 Find the first available node